shopgate/cart-integration-shopware6/README.md

 * `Cannot declare interface XXX, because the name is already in use` - happens after installing of our plugin via symlink.
 This is because there is a `vendor` directory inside our plugin folder.
 Either remove `vendor` directory from our plugin directory **or** do not install via symlink.
 These are two different ways of installing our plugin.
+* `ConstraintViolationException: Caught 1 violation errors` during a `check_cart` or customer `registration`.
+One of the known errors is when the Shopgate App does not require the phone number to be set, but the Shopware does.
+So when the `check_cart` attempts to create the address a constraint violation occurs.

 # Configuration